richwps/monitor/README.md

 		Options:
 		--process=<identifier> : Specifies which WPS process should be selected by identifier.
+		--wid, --wps-id=<wpsid> : Specifies which WPS should be selected by ID.
 		--wps=<endpoint> : Specifies which WPS should be selected by endpoint.

 create		Registers a new WPS, Process or Trigger to a Process in the monitor.
 If the WPS of thr entered